ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/bitcoin_wallet.md

     ![Receive Transaction 0 Confirmations](Bitcoin_Wallet_Images/0_confirmations_block_details.png)

     !!! info
         The number of [confirmations](https://en.bitcoin.it/wiki/Confirmation){target=_blank} a block receives is the number of blocks deep the block that has included the blockchain transaction is.
-In other words, `1 confirmation` means that the current head block includes the transaction. `2 confirmations` means that the current head blocks parent block contains the transaction and so on.
+In other words, `1 confirmation` means that the current head block includes the transaction. `2 confirmations` means that the current head block's parent block contains the transaction and so on.
 The deeper the transaction is (more confirmations it has) the more mining power it would take to "reverse history" and undo the transaction.

     Since there are `0 confirmations` in the picture above, it means that the transaction is not yet included in a block.
-This is why it has no timestamp yet and it's block number is listed as `0`.
+This is why it has no timestamp yet and its block number is listed as `0`.

 6. After waiting anywhere from a minute to a few minutes (depending on the current testnet traffic) you should see a confirmation on your transaction.